What is Gold Filled?

 There are different marks for gold fill which depend on the actual gold content.
 The smaller the fraction number the more gold it contains.
-Some are 1/5, 1/10 or 1/20 and the outer layer can be 10k, 12k, 14k and even 18k as in some Art Deco wrist watches.
-Marks will be 1/10 10k, for example, with the most common being 1/20 12k.
+Some are 1/5, 1/10, or 1/20 and the outer layer can be 10k, 12k, 14k, and even 18k as in some Art Deco wristwatches.
+Marks will be 1/10 10k, for example, the most common being 1/20 12k.
 That means the thickness is 1/20 12k.
-It doesn’t sound like much but it is a huge difference when you consider that the gold layer on most plated jewelry is measured in Microns, which a thousandth of a millimeter.
+It doesn’t sound like much but it is a huge difference when you consider that the gold layer on most plated jewelry is measured in Microns, which is a thousandth of a millimeter.

 As you can see on this insert from Krementz above they used the term “Gold Overlay”.
-Krementz pieces are often gold filled.
-They were so proud of their technique they often did not mark their jewelry as gold filled.
+Krementz pieces are often gold-filled.
+They were so proud of their technique that they often did not mark their jewelry as gold-filled.
 They felt the quality of their pieces would speak for itself.
 These pamphlets were included with the jewelry which was sold at fine jewelry stores and beautifully boxed.

-In the late 1800’s and early 1900’s there were no government mandate gold or gold filled marks.
-Many beautiful pieces of gold filled jewelry from that time are not marked at all.
-There are ways to tell if a piece of old jewelry has a good chance of being gold filled without acid testing.
+In the late 1800s and early 1900s, there was no government mandate for gold or gold-filled marks.
+Many beautiful pieces of gold-filled jewelry from that time are not marked at all.
+There are ways to tell if a piece of old jewelry has a good chance of being gold-filled without acid testing.
 That will be another post at a later date.